How

 a very good price and then customize it or rebuild

 it.
-The shops that deal with local clients will
+The shops that deal with local clients, offer

 not screw around and risk trouble by selling you

 an illegal sidecar.
-You should also get a warrenty
+You should also get a warranty

-from your dealer cause the CJ750 is a high maintanece
+from your dealer cause the CJ750 is a high maintenance

 More